seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/Modern-Client-Server-Architecture.md

 # The Mental Model Shift

-For years, developers thought about web applications like this:
+For years, web developers thought about applications using a strict separation of concerns:

 ```text
 Frontend (React SPA)